jdnumm/pydanql/README.md

 ## Components
 - `Database`: Manages the connection to a PostgreSQL database.
-- `ObjectMetaModel`: A base Pydantic model with some default fields.
+- `ObjectBaseModel`: A base Pydantic model with some default fields.
 - `Table`: A generic class to manage database tables.
 - `DatabaseError`: A custom exception class for database-related issues.